octobercms/october/modules/backend/widgets/table/README.md

 - `rowSorting` - enables the drag & drop row sorting.
 The sorting cannot be used with the pagination (`recordsPerPage` is not `null` or `false`).
 - `keyColumn` - specifies the name of the key column.
 The default value is **id**.
 - `postback` - post the client-memory data source data to the server automatically when the parent form gets submitted.
 The default value is `true`.
 The option is used only with client-memory data sources.
 When enabled, the data source data  is available in the widget's server-side data source: `$table->getDataSource()->getRecords();` The data postback occurs only of the request handler name matches the `postbackHandlerName` option value.
 - `postbackHandlerName` - AJAX data handler name for the automatic data postback.
 The data will be posted only when the AJAX requests posts data to this handler.
 The default value is **onSave**.
+- `adding` - determines whether users can add new records.
+Default value is **true**.
+- `deleting` - determines whether users can delete records.
+Default value is **true**.
+- `toolbar` - determines whether the toolbar is visible.
+The default value is **true**.

 ## Client-side helper classes